William II, Count of Flanders

+Reign

 Margaret inherited Flanders and Hainault in 1244 and immediately the War of the Succession of Flanders and Hainault began between William and his brothers, the Dampierre claimants, and the children of Margaret's first marriage to Bouchard of Avesnes.
 Margaret favoured William and declared him her heir.
 In 1246, Louis IX of France intervened to arbitrate the conflict and declared Flanders to William and Hainault to John I of Avesnes.
 Margaret officially invested William as count in 1247.

 In November of that year, William married Beatrice of Brabant, daughter of Henry II, Duke of Brabant and Marie of Hohenstaufen.
 They had no children.
 Meanwhile, the fight continued over Namur between the Dampierres and the Avesnes.
 On 19 May 1250, peace was signed.
 On 6 June the next year, William died at a tournament in Trazegnies.
 The war began anew with Guy, William's younger brother, taking up Flanders and the Dampierre claim.